rafaelaznar/linkster/README.md

 # ROADMAPS to fullstack web developer

-### Roadmaps repository contains selected links on computer science & web development.
+### Curated collection of links for my personal use

 https://rafaelaznar.github.io/roadmaps